drag

 This week, we hear from The Australian Ballet’s Resident Choreographer, Stephanie Lake.
 A multi-award-winning choreographer, dancer and director of the Stephanie Lake Company, Stephanie’s works – including Manifesto, Colossus and Replica – have captivated audiences worldwide.

-On May 3 at the Sydney Opera House, Stephanie will premiere her first full-length commission for The Australian Ballet in Circle Electric, an explosive work that navigates the complexities of relationships, identity, and purpose.
-A world premiere, Circle Electric will feature as part of a double bill alongside Harald Lander’s Ètudes.
+Earlier this year at the Sydney Opera House, Stephanie premiered her first full-length commission for The Australian Ballet in Circle Electric, an explosive work that navigates the complexities of relationships, identity and purpose.
+Now on its way to Melbourne, Circle Electric will feature as part of a double bill alongside Harald Lander’s Études.

 Growing up as a dancer, Stephanie was constantly working on solo pieces, independent projects and small commissions throughout her early career.
 Choreography quickly became her passion, and she found herself falling into some career-defining opportunities.
 “I’d make one piece and then a door would open… then I’d make another bigger piece and that would lead to more opportunities,” she explains.